What does Texas SB1229 do?

 SB1229 is enforced by Texas Department of Transportation (TxDOT).

-The compliance urgency for SB1229 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1229 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 The cost impact of SB1229 is estimated as "low".
 This may vary based on industry and implementation requirements.